dataluscorp/browser/intl/docs/locale.rst

 to manage locales (server mode) or just receive the locale selection from a parent process (client mode).

-The client mode is currently used by all child processes of Desktop Firefox, and may be used by, for example, GeckoView to follow locale selection from a parent process.
+The client mode is currently used by all child processes of Desktop Datalus, and may be used by, for example, GeckoView to follow locale selection from a parent process.